Real Life Planning Podcast - Episode 1 - Passion to Impact With Tania BrownReal Life

 About the Real Life Planning Podcast

-The Real Life Planning podcast is a 25-30 minute interview/conversation recorded in both audio and video.
-In each episode, our host, Cynthia Meyer, sits down with amazing people who share their real life stories of how they are realizing their financial potential.
+Host Cynthia Meyer sits down with amazing people who share their real life stories of how they are realizing their financial potential.

 The Real Life Planning Podcast aims to provide: